News

 Wild Apples, Knoll’s collection of poems about downsizing, moving 3,000 miles from Oregon to Vermont, living alone in the Vermont woods during Covid, and welcoming two grandsons is available now from Fernwood Press.
 Also available on Amazon.com and at your favorite bookstore.

-The Unknown Daughter is now available at Amazon and at the publisher’s website, Finishing Line.
+The Unknown Daughter is available at your local bookstore, Amazon and at the publisher’s website, Finishing Line Press.
 Review of The Unknown Daughter by Joan Leotta on August 2024 Verse Virtual.

 Other recent poetry publications: